symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 Understanding how the Front Controller, Kernel and Environments Work together
 =============================================================================

-The section :doc:`/configuration/environments` explained the basics on how Symfony uses environments to run your application with different configuration settings.
+The :ref:`configuration environments <configuration-environments>` section explained the basics on how Symfony uses environments to run your application with different configuration settings.
 This section will explain a bit more in-depth what happens when your application is bootstrapped.
 To hook into this process, you need to understand three parts that work together:

 * `The Front Controller`_
 * `The Kernel Class`_